cargurus-ea/cloud-github-jira-pr-checker/README.md

 To add this action to your repository, create the following file within your repository: ```.github/workflows/jira_pr_checker.yml```.

 Once the file has been created, copy the above example code into it.
 Change the `jira_url` input to your atlassian url.
-Create secrets within your repository corresponding to each Authenticatation input.
+Create secrets within your repository corresponding to each Authentication input.

 Create a new branch, add a test file to that branch.
 Create a new pull request with a valid project key (or not) in the title, observe.
 To re-run the action, update your test file and push to GH or edit the PR in some way.